Prostitution law: Legalization

 Whilst prostitution is not prohibited, there is legislation to control and regulate it.
+There are countries where prostitution is illegal and punishable with imprisonment.
 The extent and type of control varies from country to country and may be regulated by work permits, licensing or tolerance zones; e.g. The Netherlands (also called "regulationist").
 A historical example of zone restricted legalization is the institution of 'red-light' districts in Japan in the early 17th century, most famously the Yoshiwara district of Edo.
+In countries where prostitution is illegal, there are activists promoting the legalization of prostitution.

 Decriminalization

 The decriminalization of sex work is the removal of criminal penalties for sex work.
 In most countries, sex work, the consensual provision of sexual services for money or goods, is criminalized.
 Removing criminal prosecution for sex workers creates a safer and healthier environment and allows them to live with less social exclusion and stigma; e.g. New Zealand.

 Demographic impact

 Gender

-Although prostitution is mainly performed by female prostitutes there are also male, transgender and transvestite prostitutes performing straight and/or gay sex work.
+Although prostitution is mainly performed by female prostitutes there are also male, transgender and transvestite prostitutes performing straight or gay sex work.
 In Vienna, in April 2007, there were 1,352 female and 21 male prostitutes officially registered.
 The number of prostitutes who are not registered (and therefore work illegally) is not known.
 A recent study by TAMPEP, on the prostitute population from Germany, estimated that 93% of prostitutes were female, 3% transgender and 4% male.

 Arrest statistics show that in those states where buying and selling sex are equally illegal, the tendency is to arrest the service provider and not the customer, even though there are significantly more customers than sellers.
 Thus, it is a fact that more women than men are arrested, and the true extent of the crime is underreported.
 James (1982) reports that, in the United States, the arrest ratio of women to men was 3:2, but notes that many of the men arrested were the prostitutes rather than the clients.